Overview of Jalapeno

 - They are easy to grow, fast harvest, and very useful for everyone

 Benefits of Jalapeno

 Chile is considered one of the best spices to use in the kitchen, as you are probably aware.
 Chutney and pickles are the most common uses for them.
 Studies have shown that capsaicin in hot peppers reduces inflammation and reduces the risk of heart disease.
-You may be interested to learn that chilli peppers are believed to help people lose weight if you are among the many people suffering from obesity in the world.
+You may be interested to learn that chili peppers are believed to help people lose weight if you are among the many people suffering from obesity worldwide.

 How to sow and care for Jalapeno Seeds

 Jalapeno seeds should be sown between late winter and mid-spring, as an earlier start will ensure an extended harvest.
 Plant a few seeds in a small pot after filling it with seed compost and firming it lightly.
 Most of the seeds you will receive from us will germinate, so only sow a few more than you need in case of losses.